DigiQSL

-DigiQSL gives amateur radio operators everything they need to log QSOs, design and send digital QSL cards, import ADIF files, and confirm contacts — all from the browser, on any device.
+Everything amateur radio operators need to design and send digital QSL cards, log QSOs, import ADIF files, track QSO confirmation, exchange QSL cards by email, manage multiple stations, and browse public operator profiles with recent QSO maps — free, from any browser, on any device.
+No software to download.

 Online QSL Card Creator

-Design professional digital QSL confirmation cards right in your browser — no software to download or install.
+Design professional digital QSL cards right in your browser — no software to download or install.
 Upload your own background photos, customise the callsign overlay with adjustable font size and positioning, and see a real-time preview of your card on a high-resolution canvas.

 Fill in the QSO details — contact callsign, band, mode, frequency, RST, date and time, QTH — and your card is ready to send or download as an image.
 Works without registration for quick guest sends, and registered users get their designs saved per station.